 Kaukauna is a medium-sized city located in the state of Wisconsin.
 With a population of 17,493 people and eight associated neighborhoods, Kaukauna is the 49th largest community in Wisconsin.

-As is often the case in a small city, Kaukauna doesn't have a public transportation system that people use for their commute.
+Kaukauna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Kaukauna is an extremely ethnically-diverse city.
 The people who call Kaukauna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaukauna residents report their race to be Native Hawaiian.
 Important ancestries of people in Kaukauna include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.